ShubhamTiwary914/vivekRestaurant/README.md

 Setup & Additionals Guide:
-- Since the project is a static Web Application, it does not need any sort of backend server or application running.
+- Since the project is a Fully **Front-end based Web Application**, it does not need any sort of backend server or application running.
 - Just clone/download the project source code onto your device, and run the "index.html" file on any web browser
-- NOTE:  The site is not tweaked for mobile responsiveness, hence it should be preferably be used via a PC
+> NOTE:  The site is not tweaked for mobile responsiveness, hence it should be preferably be used via a PC